See refund policies and timelines located in the 2022 registration for more details.

 Vestavia Hills Youth Football “VHYF” has been committed for more than 19 years to providing the youth of Vestavia Hills with a quality, competitive program in which to participate and compete in the great game of football.
 We are committed to having fun as we develop the fundamentals of football and teach the ideals of hard work, mental toughness, competition, teamwork, and good sportsmanship.

-VHYF & (JSYFL) Jefferson-Shelby Youth Football League remains committed to player safety and has adopted the Coach Safety Act of 2018 in addition to the Alabama High School Athletic Association’s (AHSAA) bylaw governing the amount of full-speed contact practice during the season.
+VHYF & (JSYFL) Jefferson-Shelby Youth Football League remain committed to player safety and has adopted the Coach Safety Act of 2018 in addition to the Alabama High School Athletic Association’s (AHSAA) bylaw governing the amount of full-speed contact practice during the season.
 Jefferson-Shelby Youth Football League is currently comprised of Cahaba Valley (Briarwood), Chelsea, Helena, Homewood, Hoover, Oak Mountain, Pelham, Spain Park, Thompson, Trussville and Vestavia Hills park systems.